27th Special Operations Group: Korean War

 By 30 November the ground echelon had arrived at Kimpo Air Base (K-14), South Korea, preparing for the arrival of the air echelon which had been unloaded in Japan.
 Once unloaded from the transport carriers, the aircraft were barged to Kisarazu Air Base where they were preflighted for a short flight to Yokota Air Base.
 However the aircraft were damaged during their trans-Pacific open-air deck shipment and had salt air induced corrosion; corroded electrical equipment and landing gear damage.
 Some of the aircraft also had flat tires.
-On 1 December Far East Air Forces decided they would station their short-ranged 4th FIG at Kimpo (K-14) and the 27th was ordered split into forward and rear echelons.
+On 1 December Far East Air Forces decided they would station their short-ranged 4th Group at Kimpo and the 27th was ordered split into forward and rear echelons.
 Advanced headquarters would be at Taegu Air Base (K-2), South Korea; while the rear echelon would locate at Itazuke Air Base, Japan.
-The advanced echelon would be attached to the F-80 Shooting Star equipped 49th Fighter-Bomber Wing at Tageu for logistical support, while the rear portion would be attached to the provisional 6160th Air Base Wing at Itazuke for the same kind of support.
+The advanced echelon would be attached to the Lockheed F-80 Shooting Star equipped 49th Fighter-Bomber Wing at Tageu for logistical support, while the rear portion would be attached to the 6160th Air Base Wing at Itazuke for the same kind of support.

 The first six of rapidly repaired F-84Es arrived at K-2 on 5 December.
 All of these aircraft were equipped with special gun camera that were depressed to record bomb strikes.
-They were also JATO-Equipped with a special electronic system for their operation.
-The 27th flew their first combat mission on 6 December 1950; the mission being an "armed reconnaissance" over the Chinnampo River area.
+They were also JATO-equipped with a special electronic system for their operation.
+The 27th flew their first combat mission on 6 December 1950; the mission being an armed reconnaissance over the Chinnampo River area.
 Over the next two days, thirty-two rockets and 7,200 rounds of .50 caliber ammunition were expended.
 Several locomotives were claimed as damaged and a North Korean village was strafed.

-On 13 December two 27th FEG Thunderjets were lost on a strafing mission two miles west of Krin-ni when the aircraft did not return and crashed to the ground.
+On 13 December two 27th Thunderjets were lost on a strafing mission two miles west of Krin-ni when the aircraft did not return and crashed to the ground.
 One aircraft crashed on the ground; the cause not known; another was given a go-around at K-2 because of other traffic.
 The aircraft suddenly lost power and made a belly landing in a dry creek bed; the Thunderjet written-off as a result.
 By January, the remainder of the 27th's aircraft were made operational.

 For the next six months, the 27th flew missions in support of ground forces, earning another DUC for missions between 26 January and 21 April 1951.
 Among these missions was close support of the largest paratroop landing in the Korean War and escort for Boeing B-29 Superfortress bombers on raids over North Korea, including air-to-air combat with enemy MiG-15 fighters.